tedLiu0518/Arduino_UNO_multipurpose_electronic_scale/README.md

 Automatically enter weighing mode after start-up

-Setup menu by long pressing the Enter button
+Setup menu by long pressing the ESC button

-Buzzer

-Advanced function to control other pins (main purpose of this project)
+2 Pins to control relays

 Power supply should be in the range of 7-12V according to the Arduino_UNO_Rev3 tech specs.